kerolesibraheem/Sales_Analysis_PowerBI/README.md

 # Sales_Analysis_PowerBI
-This project presents sales data for a retail company, visualized using Power BI to analyze performance across products, regions, customers, and order priorities from 2009 to 2012.

-I explored sales and profit trends, identified top-performing regions and product categories, analyzed shipping costs and durations, and segmented customer behavior to uncover key business drivers.

-The goal was to provide actionable insights for stakeholders to optimize sales strategies, improve regional performance, streamline shipping operations, and enhance customer segmentation and targeting.
+Project Summary
+This project showcases a comprehensive sales performance analysis for a retail company using Power BI dashboards.
+The data spans from 2009 to 2012 and includes over $14.92 million in total sales.
+The purpose of this analysis is to provide business stakeholders with actionable insights into product performance, regional sales efficiency, shipping logistics, and customer segmentation.